Jabbath/Graph-Creator/README.md

 Then, download the latest version of [NW.js (node-webkit)](https://nwjs.io/), and simply drag and drop the files from the repo into the base directory of NW.js.
 To run the application, run nw.

 ## Usage
-To create a graph from an image, place the image in the maps folder with the name 'map.jpg'.
+To create a graph from an image, open it from the menu bar.
 Then, use the toggle buttons to change entry modes (add vertices, remove vertices, ..., etc).

 ## Contribution
 If you have a useful feature to contribute, feel free to make a pull request.
 Contributions are welcome!
 For a list of planned features that need implementation, check the issues tab.